opensourcegamedevelopment/ProjectMMW-UE/README.md

 Contribution instruction:

+'I will be writing a tool for checking and grabbing latest Asset files, for now, we will download off cloud storage manually.'

 FOR PROGRAMMERS:
 1. Download the project from the GitHub repo above.
 (Recommend to use sourceTree)
 2. Download the Latest game assets (LargeData) Folder from the Dropbox/Google Drive Public folder.